nixnerd2038/GameNotes/dr_dekker.md

 	- [ ] *Hilda* is afraid Elin will "smother her in her sleep"
 - Has been seeing Dr Dekker for *nine months*
 - Likes Dr Dekker, wasn't "arrogant like most Doctors"

+#### Session Two
+- Elin "hasn't had a great day".
+- Someone accused her of stealing from one of her patient's
+    - [x] What was she accused of stealing?
+The silver locket she's wearing.
+Says *Alice* (a patient) gave it to her before she died.
+    - [x] *Alice*?
+Alice was one of her favorites, she "spoke her mind about everything" and "had a wicked sense of humour"
+    - [x] By whom?
+Teri, one of the other nurses, accused her of stealing the locket
+    - Teri accused her of being an "HSK" (healthcare serial killer) because "some of her patients have died, and a few of them gave her gifts".
+- *Hilda* is getting worse
+    - [x] What is Hilda's condition?
+    - [x] How is she getting worse?
+No specifics, Elin "can just tell" that she's close to dying
+    - Specified she needs to see her "before it's too late".
+    - [x] Why her specifically?
+To help her finish her *unfinished business*.
+    - [x] What unfinished business?
+Hilda wants to see her daughter in Australia, so Elin is "going to have to use her *talent*."
+    - [x] What *talent* does Hilda have?
+She can "change her skin...[she can] turn into a pateint's loved one" if they hold her hand.
+        - It's how she "help's them move on."
+        - She doesn't think she actually changes it's "like an illusion or something...[her] energy changes."
+        - Has to be holding someone's hand for it to work
+    - [ ] Why does she want to help her if Hilda is "one of the crotchety ones, always swearing or spitting at [her]"?
+- What else has she been given?
+A watch, ring, china bird; "they're not valuable, just trinkets really."
+    - [ ] What do they look like?
+Seems like Masonic symbolism, maybe not intentional
+- Where was she on Valentine's Night?
+    - On a date
+    - How was it different?
+Traditional, old-fashioned.
+Went out to dinner, on a walk on the pier, then he sent her home in a cab, alone.
+    - Who is the "some guy she knows"?
+His name is Max, she doesn't see a future between them, he's not really her type
+    - Left the date around **11pm** in the cab
+- Had a session with Dr Dekker Valentine's Afternoon around 3pm
+- Said he seemed fine, like he was in a good mood, not like anything was bothering him
+- They talked about families, their Mum's

 ### Marianna